kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/junit5.md

     }
     ```

+The `jdbc` section shown above is the [JDBC](database-jdbc.md) connection configuration, the same section the application uses at runtime.

 For a full walkthrough — dependencies, a test `@KoraApp`, migrations and repository setup — see the [Integration Testing](../guides/testing-integration.md) guide.

 ## Container modification { #container-modification }